BonoboPLC/lojjo_wiki/use-cases/lottery-administration.md

 ## Player History

 The Player History tab enables you to see every action that a Staff member has performed on a players’ account.
+For example if a Staff member has verified an account or disabled a players access or permissions.

 To view this tab, navigate to the players profile page and scroll all the way to the bottom.

 The History tab displays all Staff actions including, but not limited to changes to Player Verification settings, Contact details, responsible gaming limits, account credits, CDD Email requests and password resets.

 This feature is key for managing a players’ account and any respective changes that were made to the account by admin Staff.

 Please note that this is different iated from any actions which are either taken by the Player or by the Platform in response to a Player action/event.
 These types of actions are logged in the Player Audit Tab and not the History tab.

 ## Player Audits